OpenPrograms/OpenPrograms.ru/obj/README.md

 Unfortunately, the draw speed on OpenGlasses' glasses is *incredibly* slooooooow, and the more polygons a model has, the longer time it will take to draw a model.
 The skull on screenshot above consists of 9000 polygons, and needs ~5 minutes to draw it.

 Moreover, if the amount of polygons is a lot, the model will flicker.
 That's because the glasses bridge will use an incredible amount of energy.
+Fortunately, this can be easily resolved by connecting more capacitors and power converters to your OC network.

 ### API
 * `load(filename: string)` — loads a model from the given file, including the `.obj` extension.